 There are a couple of bus services a day to both Pag Town (four and a half hour journey) and Novalja (five hours) during the summer months with Antonio Tours and Arriva.
 You can also look up timetables on the Split Bus Terminal website.

 If those connections don’t suit, or you’re travelling in low season, it is best to get a bus from Split to Zadar first and then another to Pag island.

 Getting to Pag by bus from Zagreb

-There are also a very decent number of daily services from Croatia’s capital to the island of Pag.
+There are also a very decent number of daily services from Croatia’s capital to the island.
 The best information can be found on Zagreb Bus Terminal‘s website which will also show you journey times (these vary) and the operating company of each route.

 Other ferries to Pag

-Jadrolinija also run a car ferry service from Prizna on the mainland to Zigljen on the eastern side of Pag.
+Jadrolinija also run a car ferry service from Prizna on the mainland to Zigljen on the eastern side the island.
 This runs many times a day, year-round, and takes half an hour.
 This may be the best option to take if you have a car and are travelling to Pag from northern or inland Croatia.

-Rapska Plovidba operate a service from Rab Town on the island of Rab to Lun, at the very northern tip of Pag.
+Rapska Plovidba operate a service from Rab Town on the island of Rab to Lun, at the very northern tip of the island.
 This operates several times a week year round, with daily services during summer.